sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 ==============
 Authentication
 ==============
 In order to use the SWIFT service you need a user name and a password.
 SWIFT supports so-called **v3** authentication.
 For v3 authentication, you have **projects**.
 Unless we agree upon something else, your project name is the same as your user name.
 In v3 authentication there are **domains** for both users and projects.
-If you have an account in SURFsara's Central User Administration (CUA) system, then both your **project domain** as your **user domain** is **CuaUsers**.
+If you have an account in SURF's Central User Administration (CUA) system, then both your **project domain** as your **user domain** is **CuaUsers**.
 When you only have a local account, then both domains are equal to **Default**.

 In order to be able to use the S3 protocol, you need to get to create so-called EC2 credentials, i.e. an access key and a secret key.
 How this works is described in :ref:`EC2 credentials for S3 <s3cred>`.